vsitati/recruiting-ui/README.md

     pytest -k cx
 For a more detailed usage of the _-k_ argument, see _pytest --help_

+To run a test with a specific browser language:

+    pytest -k <matching test name> --browser_language german
 ## Viewing Test Report:
   To view the report, run: